 A week can be a long time in footy.
-And every week I’m part of the team using statistics to build a game plan for Carlton.
+And every week I’m part of the team using statistics to build a game plan for Hawthorn.
 From team selection, player rotations, match ups or formations, we analyse every team in the competition to identify patterns and strategies that might offer insight into how to approach the match.

 What I wanted to be when I grew up changed a lot as a teenager.
 My mother was an accountant, and she’d give us maths problems on long car trips or would get me involved in balancing the books for dad’s building business.